Woodworking is an ancient craft that has been used for centuries to create beautiful and sturdy pieces of furniture, art, and more.

-Bocote wood is a type of hardwood that is native to Central and South America.
-It’s an exceptionally strong and durable wood, which makes it ideal for furniture making and other high-stress applications.
+Last on the list is Bocote wood, a hardwood I’ve used a few times myself.
+Native to Central and South America, this an exceptionally strong and durable wood that I would recommend for furniture making and other high-stress applications.

 Bocote wood is also very easy to work with, making it a good choice for both beginners and experienced woodworkers.
 Additionally, Bocote wood’s unique appearance makes your project stand out from the rest.

 Despite all of its positive attributes, there are a few disadvantages to working with Bocote wood.
 One of the primary drawbacks is its cost.
 Bocote wood is one of the more expensive types of hardwood on the market.

 And tracking it down can be like a scavenger hunt, depending on your location.
 Its limited availability worldwide means you might need to put in some effort to get your hands on this sought-after wood.